tsabin2023/CNE350FinalProject/README.md

 RX stands for recieving, so in this context, it is the download rate.
 TX stands for transmit, which in this context is the upload rate.

-If you want a list of the first 10 files
+If you want a list of the first 10 files.
 ```
 ls -1 /var/log/vnstat_logs | head -n 10
 ```

-If you want a list of the last 10 files
+If you want a list of the last 10 files.
 ```
 ls -1 /var/log/vnstat_logs | tail -n 10
 ```

 # Extra command/s

-If you want to remove all cron jobs
+If you want to remove all cron jobs.
 ```
 crontab -r
 ```